awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 + **AmazonEC2RoleforSSM** – This policy will be deprecated soon\.
 In its place, use the **AmazonSSMManagedInstanceCore** policy to allow Systems Manager service core functionality on EC2 instances\.
 For information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.

 **Note**
 In a hybrid environment, you need an additional IAM role that allows servers and VMs to communicate with the Systems Manager service\.
 This is the IAM service role for Systems Manager\.
 This role grants AWS Security Token Service \(AWS STS\) *AssumeRole* trust to the Systems Manager service\.
 The `AssumeRole` action returns a set of temporary security credentials \(consisting of an access key ID, a secret access key, and a security token\)\.
 You use these temporary credentials to access AWS resources that you might not normally have access to\.
-For more information, see [Create an IAM service role for a hybrid environment](sysman-service-role.md) and [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) in *[AWS Security Token Service API Reference](https://docs.aws.amazon.com/STS/latest/APIReference/)*\.
+For more information, see [Create an IAM service role for a hybrid environment](sysman-service-role.md) and [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) in the *[AWS Security Token Service API Reference](https://docs.aws.amazon.com/STS/latest/APIReference/)*\.